KunickiKarol/Assembler/README.md

 # Assembler
-NASM, sometimes without output, gdb or SASM is recommended
+Unrelated programs in NASM, sometimes without output, gdb or SASM is recommended

 FadeEffect - SIMD is a part of C code